kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 ![vsts-release-pipeline-environments]

-We'll now have to alter our _Stack Name_ within our _AWS Lambda .NET Core Deployment_ task, we'll call this `Production-MyApp` and now we're ready to roll our application to production!
+We will now have to alter our _Stack Name_ within our _AWS Lambda .NET Core Deployment_ task, this time we will call it `Production-MyApp` and now we are ready to roll our application to production!

-Note: We could of also change our CloudFormation template parameters such as `HttpEndpoint` to point to another endpoint for production but for simplicity we'll keep them the same.
+> **Note**: We could of also change our CloudFormation template parameters such as `HttpEndpoint` to point to another endpoint for production but for simplicity we'll keep them the same.

 ###### Create another release